Capricorn Coast National Park

 Capricorn Coast is a national park in the Shire of Livingstone, Queensland, Australia.

 Geography

 The park is 535 km northwest of Brisbane.

-It covers about 114 hectares, and is divided into five sections: Vallis Park, Rosslyn Head, Double Head, Bluff Point, and Pinnacle Point.
+It covers about 114 hectares, and is divided into five sections: Vallis Park, Rosslyn Head, Double Head, Bluff Point, Cocoanut Point, and Pinnacle Point.
 The five sections were amalgamated into a single national park in 1994.
-The average elevation of the terrain is 34 meters.
+The average elevation of the terrain is 34 metres.

 Wildlife

 The park is home to 402 different species of animals, of which 24 species are rare or endangered.